Crypto Tax Services — Bugaboo Bookkeeping

 New Broker Reporting Requirements

-Starting in tax year 2025, crypto brokers are required to issue Form 1099-DA to taxpayers reporting gross proceeds from digital asset sales.
+Starting in tax year 2025, crypto brokers are required to issue Form 1099-DA reporting gross proceeds from digital asset sales.
 The IRS will now cross-reference these forms against your tax return, making accurate reporting more critical than ever.

 Foreign Exchange Reporting